Confidential

 Finding: No explicit AI-specific wording was identified across EPLI, Cyber, E&O, Product Liability, D&O, and regulatory investigation / defense coverage.
 AI exposures cross 6 lines with no coordination on exclusions, triggers, or defense cost carve-outs.
 Risk of coverage disputes if AI loss occurs.
 Form-level review is required to assess exclusions, endorsements, sublimits, and potential ambiguity.

 UW Action: Require manuscript review of AI-related language across all affected lines.
-Coordinate with carrier legal and underwriting to ensure: (1) No unintended exclusions, (2) Regulatory defense triggers are clear, (3) Defense cost scope covers AI claims, (4) Entity and policy limit interactions are documented.
+Coordinate with carrier legal and underwriting to ensure: (1) No unintended exclusions, (2) Investigation and enforcement trigger language is clear, (3) Defense cost scope covers AI claims, (4) Entity and policy limit interactions are documented.

 Data Governance & Privacy CONDITION